rayxke/kiritos-classroom/site/content/sks/fall2023/7C-english/assignment1.md

     * Describe the form of transportation.
     * What are some positive aspects of the transportation?
     * What are some negative aspects?
-* What did you learn from the experience?
 ### 3. The essay should be **at least three paragraphs** (**300-400 words**)
 * Intro
 * Body